Features and Ease of Use

 The Linux and Windows shared hosting packages have four plans each that come with pretty much the same resource allocations.
 The lowest “Starter” plan gives you 5 GB disk space, 10 GB bandwidth, five email accounts, and hosting for just one website.
 The highest “Corporate” plan comes with hosting for up to four websites, fifty email accounts, 50 GB bandwidth, and 25 GB disk space.

 You hosting accounts and websites are managed via cPanel (for Linux) or Plesk (for Windows) control panels.
 These popular, user-friendly control panels automate many hosting management tasks so that even beginner webmasters can perform essential functions with just a few clicks.
 They also feature the Softaculous installer with scripts for many popular programs such as WordPress, osCommerce, phpBB, and Joomla.

 HostCat’s hosting plans are pretty cheap, starting at less than a dollar a month.

-I swear that when I first looked at this provider, it was offering a very generous 100 days to test its services, with a 100% refund if you’re not entirely happy.
-In any case, it definitely does offer a 30-day money-back guarantee to new customers.
+I swear that when I first looked at this provider, it had a very generous offer of 100 days to test its services, with a 100% refund if you’re not entirely happy.
+In any case, it definitely offers a 30-day money-back guarantee to new customers.

 You can pay for plans via many different methods on one-, two-, or three-year terms with discounts for longer-term commitments.
 As if this isn’t enough, HostCats has additional offers to save you money, including “combo” offers that combine hosting, domain registration, and web design.